Serolf777/netflix-recom/README.md

 # Neflix-recom

 Webpage that is connected to a local LLM to get dynamic results and leverages react for dynamically loading data on the webpage.
+Custom made components with the goal of reusability use for the frontend.

 Uses npm front end and node back end.

 The LLM leveraged comes from LM studio OpenAi's gpt-oss 20B and the server expects to be reachable at "http://127.0.0.1:1234".